IntergalacticLabs/intergalacticlabs.co/blog/2015/mars_maps.md

 ![The Martian route](/images/image_3.png)

-NASA goes the extra mile to make Mars fun for regular people.
+NASA goes the extra mile to make Mars fun for everybody.
 For instance, they have plotted the path taken during the film The Martian for us to see (it’s in the bookmarks tab, right [here](http://marstrek.jpl.nasa.gov/#v=0.1&x=-6.32&y=14.17&z=4&p=IAU2000%3A49900&d=&l=nomenclature_eq%2Ctrue&l=graticule_eq%2Cfalse&l=nomenclature_np%2Ctrue&l=graticule_np%2Cfalse&l=nomenclature_sp%2Ctrue&l=graticule_sp%2Cfalse&l=MC11E_HRMOSCO_COL%2Ctrue&l=HRSC_Martian_east%2Ctrue&l=ESP_040776_2115_RED_A_01_ORTHO%2Ctrue&l=ESP_042252_1930_RED_B_01_ORTHO%2Ctrue&l=ESP_042647_1760_RED_B_01_ORTHO%2Ctrue&l=martian_path%2Ctrue&l=martian_waypoints%2Ctrue)).
 It would be great if they could color-match the high-res light brown image tiles, but it’s a cool map nonetheless.

 #### Mapbox Mars
 ![Mapbox Mars](/images/mapbox_mars.png)

-If you are doing modern maps, odds are you have used Mapbox before.
+If you are doing modern maps, odds are you have used [Mapbox](https://www.mapbox.com/) before.
 They have a couple really awesome sets of tiles that they released this past March in [this blog post](https://www.mapbox.com/blog/mars-maps/).
 The hillshaded vector tiles are particularly cool, and we can't wait to use them in a visualization project in a later blog post here on intergalactic labs.

 #### Stamen Design
 ![Stamen Design Mars](/images/image_6.png)